MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/create-kubernetes-cluster-powershell.md

 ---
-title: Quickstart to set up an Azure Kubernetes Service target cluster on Azure Stack HCI using Windows PowerShell
+title: Quickstart to set up an Kubernetes cluster on Azure Stack HCI using Windows PowerShell
-description: Learn how to create a Azure Kubernetes Service target cluster on Azure Stack HCI with Windows PowerShell
+description: Learn how to create a Kubernetes cluster on Azure Stack HCI with Windows PowerShell
 author: jeguan
 ms.topic: quickstart
 ms.date: 09/21/2020
 ms.author: jeguan
 ---
-# Quickstart: Create an Azure Kubernetes Service target cluster on Azure Stack HCI using Windows PowerShell
+# Quickstart: Create a Kubernetes cluster on Azure Stack HCI using Windows PowerShell

 > Applies to: Azure Stack HCI

-In this quickstart you will learn how to use Windows PowerShell to create an Azure Kubernetes Service target cluster on Azure Stack HCI.
+In this quickstart you will learn how to use Windows PowerShell to create an Kubernetes cluster on Azure Stack HCI.

 ## Before you begin